ERA-2022/PerSeO/README.md

 # PSO_for_hybrids_and_antennas
 ## **Geometry Optimization**

-This package is intended to provide a tool that supports the optimization process of different components as hybrids or antennas, which electromagnetic performance is highly dependant on geometry.
+This package is intended to provide a tool that supports the optimization process of different components, such as hybrids or antennas, in which electromagnetic performance is highly dependent on geometry.

-We apply optimization algorithms supported on HFSS simulations which provides a reliable tool to evaluate how every alternative geometry bahaves and to collect data derived from every optimization batch.
+We apply optimization algorithms supported by HFSS simulations, which provide a reliable tool to evaluate how every alternative geometry behaves and to collect data derived from every optimization batch.

 ## **What's included**
 1. ### **Version: v0.91**